-The Accessibility Policy and Associated Accessibility Plan is in line with the terms of the Equality Act and aims to provide access for pupils with disabilities both in the school buildings and to the curriculum.
+The Accessibility Policy and Associated Accessibility Plan is in line with the terms of the Equality Act 2010 and aims to provide access for pupils with disabilities both in the school buildings and to the curriculum.

-- We aim to remove the barriers to learning which any disability may result in, to allow the pupil full access as much as possible to the curriculum and to enable them to achieve their potential. - We will not treat disabled pupils less favourably. - We take steps to avoid putting disabled pupils at a substantial disadvantage. - Where appropriate, we liaise with and support teachers through advice, for example regarding differentiation and multi sensory approaches. - The Trustees have reviewed arrangements for pupil with disabilities and the Accessibility Plan and access has been modified to suit.
+- We aim to remove the barriers to learning which any disability may result in, to allow the pupil full access as much as possible to the curriculum and to enable them to achieve their potential. - We will not treat disabled pupils less favourably and will strive to be inclusive. - We endeavour to avoid putting disabled pupils at a disadvantage. - Where appropriate, we liaise with and support teachers through advice, for example regarding differentiation and multi-sensory approaches. - The Trustees have reviewed arrangements for pupil with disabilities and the Accessibility Plan and access has been modified to suit.